amitpatil321/amitpatil321-telegram-imdb-rating-bot/README.md

 Looking for movie information on the go?

-Meet Meet [@movie_info2_bot](http://telegram.me/movie_info2_bot), a [Telegram](https://telegram.org/) bot that helps you quickly check basic movie information, such as IMDB rating, release date, genre, plot, images and videos!
+Meet [@movie_info2_bot](http://telegram.me/movie_info2_bot), a [Telegram](https://telegram.org/) bot that helps you quickly check basic movie information, such as IMDB rating, release date, genre, plot, images and videos!